-Bladder cancer patients over 70 less likely to get curative treatmentApril 17th, 2013 in Cancer /
+Bladder cancer patients over 70 less likely to get curative treatmentApril 17, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Older bladder cancer patients are less likely than younger patients to receive treatments intended to cure their disease such as surgery to remove the bladder or radiotherapy.
 But this difference cannot be fully explained by age, according to new research by scientists published in the British Journal of Cancer.